 Crucial steps to success

-Common culprits like unnecessary garnishes, overgenerous portions, and overstocking contribute to both waste and unnecessary costs.
+In restaurants, hotels and at large events, common culprits like unnecessary garnishes, overgenerous portions, and overstocking contribute to waste and unnecessary costs.

 Simplifying the menu can reduce excess stock by ensuring ingredients are used across multiple dishes, while portion control and offering flexible serving sizes can better meet customer needs.